pg0/raw2jpeg/README.md

 ## note
 It just saves the thumbnail embedded.<br>but is a good enough solution if you only have a RAW

-for more raw img development you can see the `raw_viewer.ipynb`
+for more raw img experiments you can see the `raw_viewer.ipynb`

 ## dependencies
 `pip install rawpy`